 Data from the Surveillance, Epidemiology, and End Results (SEER) Program – which collects cancer data in the U.S. – clearly show women with cancer-free lymph nodes have a better survival than women with cancerous nodes.
 As the number of cancerous nodes increases, survival decreases.

 Study selection criteria: Most recent SEER data on lymph node status and breast cancer survival.

-Table note: Relative survival compares survival rates between women with breast cancer to women in the general population over a certain period of time.
+Table note: Relative survival compares survival rates (over a certain period of time) for women with breast cancer versus women in the general population.
 For example, the five-year relative survival for women with negative lymph nodes is 99 percent.
-This means that women with negative lymph nodes are, on average, 99 percent as likely as women in the general population to live five beyond their diagnosis.
+This means that women with negative lymph nodes are, on average, 99 percent as likely as women in the general population to live five years beyond their diagnosis.